fjopferrada/qbibformat/README.md

 qbibformat
 ==========

-A utility to turn individual BibTeX entries into formatted rich text and place them on the X clipboard.
+A utility to turn individual BibTeX entries into formatted plain text or HTML and write them to the standard output, a file, or the X clipboard.

 Copyright Pontus Lurcock, 2016.
 Released under the MIT licence.